LeRoy Percy: Peonage and Jim Crow

 Percy also had interests in other plantations, such as by leasing Sunnyside Plantation in Chicot County, Arkansas, on the other side of the Mississippi River.
 Short on labor, the county recruited Italian immigrants in 1895 to work as sharecroppers.
 They found the conditions so unfavorable that most moved away to northwestern Arkansas.
 Others stayed but felt trapped by the sharecropper system of accounting, which seemed to be perpetual debt.
 They complained to their consulate.

 In 1907, the Theodore Roosevelt administration had the US Department of Justice conduct an investigation of the plantation.
-Its investigator, Mary Grace Quackenbos, concluded the conditions constituted peonage, but Percy's influence with the state government and Roosevelt caused the report to be buried, and no action taken against the planter.
+Its investigator, Mary Grace Quackenbos, concluded the conditions constituted peonage, but Percy's influence with the state government and personal friendship with Roosevelt caused the report to be buried, and no action taken against the planter.

 White Democrats had continued to work to suppress Black votes and reacted to prevent another biracial coalition with Republicans and Populists, as had occurred in the 1880s.
 In 1890, the white-dominated state legislature passed a new state constitution that included provisions that disenfranchised most blacks by such devices as poll taxes, literacy tests, and grandfather clauses.
 Black people did not regain the full ability to vote until after 1965, when the US Congress passed the Voting Rights Act.